sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Create a new project for yourself to work in and remember the project name.
 Use a unique name, e.g. `gitops-user1`

 You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project gitops-user1".
-You can run the CLI commands in a `OpenShift command line terminal`
+You can run the CLI commands in an `OpenShift command line terminal`.

 > open from the top right of the OpenShift Console, where you will see the ">_" icon.

 `You will use the project you just cerated for all further activities.`